grpc-ecosystem/java-grpc-prometheus/README.md

     * `grpc_client_msg_sent_total`: Total number of stream messages sent by the client.

 Note that by passing a `Configuration` instance to the interceptors, it is possible to configure the following:
-* Whether or not a latency histogram is recroded for rpcs.
+* Whether or not a latency histogram is recorded for RPCs.
-* Which historam buckets to use for the latency metrics.
+* Which histogram buckets to use for the latency metrics.
 * Which Prometheus `CollectorRegistry` the metrics get registered with.

 The server interceptors have an identical implementation in Golang, [go-grpc-prometheus](https://github.com/mwitkow/go-grpc-prometheus), brought to you by [@MWitkow](http://twitter.com/mwitkow).